Dundee: 20th and 21st centuries

 The jute industry fell into decline in the early 20th century, partly due to reduced demand for jute products and partly due to an inability to compete with the emerging industry in Calcutta.
 This gave rise to unemployment levels far in excess of the national average, peaking in the inter-war period, but major recovery was seen in the post-war period, thanks to the arrival first of American light engineering companies like Timex and NCR, and subsequent expansion into microelectronics.

 Dundee was the first city in Scotland to gain official city status, after Queen Victoria signed a patent announcing the transition of Dundee from a royal burgh into a city.
 Dundee would officially gain city status on 26 January 1889.
 The patent still exists and is kept in storage in the city archives.

 A £1 billion master plan to regenerate Dundee Waterfront is expected to last for a 30-year period between 2001 and 2031.
 The aims of the project are to reconnect the city centre to the waterfront; to improve facilities for walking, cyclists and buses; to replace the existing inner ring road with a pair of east/west tree-lined boulevards; and to provide a new civic square and a regenerated railway station and arrival space at the western edge.
 A new Victoria and Albert Museum opened on 15 September 2018.
-A new Eden Project attraction is also set to open in Dundee by the 2030s.

-Commemoration of the battle of Loos

 In 2015, the National Commemoration marking the centenary of the battle of Loos was held in Dundee.
 The city had been selected due to the large number of men from the city who became casualties during the battle.
-In attendance on 25th September were the then Prince of Wales and his wife Camilla who was at the time the Duchess of Cornwall.
+In attendance on 25 September were the then Prince of Wales and his wife, Camilla, who was at the time the Duchess of Cornwall.
 Other distinguished attendees were Nicola Sturgeon, First Minister of Scotland, Tricia Marwick, Presiding Officer of the Scottish Parliament, and Bob Duncan, Lord Provost of Dundee.
 Approximately 1,000 people, including serving soldiers and veterans, also attended.

+A new Eden Project attraction is also set to open in Dundee by the 2030s.